-Minimally processed meat.
+High-quality animal and seafood proteins.
 In the context of the AIP diet, meat is considered nutritionally dense with a healthy ratio of omega-3 and omega-6 fatty acids.
-It is recommended to choose grass-fed beef and to avoid processed meats, which may contain additives.
+It is recommended to choose beef, bone broth, and organ meats from grass-fed animals, and to avoid processed meats, which may contain additives.

 Fermented foods and beverages.
 Microbial activity helps increase the bioavailability of nutrients in fermented foods.
 They are especially rich in probiotics, which help keep the gut microbiome healthy and may help reduce inflammation.
 (Source, Source)

 Minimally processed vegetable oils: Coconut oil, olive oil, and avocado oil.
-Most oils are to be avoided, but studies show these oils have an overall beneficial effect in autoimmune diseases.
+Studies show these oils have an overall beneficial effect in autoimmune diseases.
 (Source)

 Green and black tea.
 Green tea and its active ingredient, EGCG (epigallocatechin-3-gallate), are anti-inflammatory and have been shown to improve symptoms and decrease the severity in animal models with autoimmune disease.
 (Source)